datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 >Example from a course on generalized additive models:
 >
->The difference between Pandas DataFrame and Pandas Series
+>- The difference between Pandas DataFrame and Pandas Series
->The difference between a function appleid to an object and a function that is part of the class of an object
+>- The difference between a function appleid to an object and a function that is part of the class of an object
->The difference between brute looping and looping efficently using iterrows
+>- The difference between brute looping and looping efficently using iterrows

 ### 7. What datasets will you use?